Slow cooker potato leek soup is just the thing for dinner on a chilly night!

 - chives and croutons for topping

-Pour leeks and garlic in the slow cooker.
+- Transfer the leeks and garlic to the slow cooker.
 Add thyme, oregano, bay leaves, white wine, broth, and potatoes.
 Set slow cooker on low for 5 hours.

 - Add half and half.
 Stir to combine.

 - Puree soup until smooth.
 Either puree in two batches in the blender or use a stick blender right in the pot.
 If the soup is a little too thick, add some more liquid - broth, half and half, or water, your choice.